-4.0 Neighbourhood Plan Draft Policies
+4.0 Neighbourhood Plan Policies

-4.1 This section sets out the suggested planning policies to guide development in the Parish of Ashton up to 2029.
-The policies are defined below one of the seven objectives identified for the ANDP.
-Whilst the policies are divided between the objectives the policies of the plan should be read as a whole and only apply to development that requires planning consent, and not, for example, that can already take place under permitted development rights.
+- 4.1 This section sets out the suggested planning policies to guide development in the Parish of Ashton up to 2029.
+The policies are defined below one of the six objectives identified for the ANDP.
+Whilst the policies are divided between the objectives the policies of the plan should be read as a whole.
+The ANDP policies only apply to development that requires planning consent, and not, for example, to development that can already take place under permitted development rights. - 4.2 Accompanying the ANDP written plan is a Policies Map.
+This shows in spatial form the key designations and allocations made by the ANDP.